ReevesJustin/ProfileForge/README.md

 **Automated Bullet Dimensioning Tool**
 Fully AI-powered, zero-manual-click extraction of precise bullet geometry from side-profile photos — replicating Applied Ballistics laboratory measurements.

 OgiveAI takes a single high-quality photo of a rifle bullet held vertically in locked digital calipers and automatically outputs lab-grade dimensions including Total Length, Ogive Radius (R), Tangent Radius (Rt), Rt/R ratio, bearing surface length, boattail geometry, and more — with target repeatability matching or approaching Applied Ballistics published tolerances (±0.002" for lengths, ±0.03 cal for ogive radius, ±0.004 for Rt/R).
+Ultimately a to scale dimensioned diagram and Rt/R of the bullet would be produced imitating the AB library example.

 ## Project Goal